Chantilly-Tiffany: Extinction (2010s)

 In 2012, a fire destroyed Amorino Cattery and its archives.
 With the fall of Amorino Cattery, the breed was facing extinction.
 The last Chantilly known in the US was solid chocolate Frosty (grandson of Nugget and Nuage).
 Frosty and Nugget appear together in the "Chantilly" episode of Cats 101, which was filmed at Amorino Cattery in 2012.
 Later that year after the fire, Frosty was shipped to a Nebelung breeder in Norway (Cacao Criadero Cattery).
 There was a struggle to get Frosty to breed to the Nebelung female (Nebelungs were permitted cross-outs).
 One solid lilac kitten, Acey, was produced in the efforts in 2013.
 In 2015, the Norwegian breeder gave up on the Chantilly breeding program after the death of Frosty, and fixed her female, Acey.
 As a result of this event, the last known Chantilly lineage ended, and the breed is considered extinct.
-There are no intact Chantilly cats alive and there are no operating Chantilly breeding programs as of 2024.
+There are no intact Chantilly cats alive and there are no operating Chantilly breeding programmes as of 2024.